 Buying a house can be difficult, particularly if it’s your first time getting on the property ladder.

-Many people however are unaware of these schemes and the benefits they can bring.
+However, many people are unaware of these schemes and the benefits they offer.
 So, in this blog we will outline what the different schemes are and how they might be useful to you.

 What are government buying schemes?